Try a Beer After Workout to Promote Recovery with a Reward

-There are the rippling muscles, the beads of sweat, and usually some kind of electrolyte-fused beverage involved.
+There are the rippling muscles from a hard workout.
+The beads of sweat, and usually, some kind of electrolyte-infused recovery drink involved.

-Never at any point are the finely tuned specimens in these advertisements ending up on their couch or at the local watering hole, throwing back beers.
+Never at any point are the finely tuned specimens in these advertisements ending up on their couch or at the local watering hole, throwing back a post-workout beer.

-Beer after workout is a bit counterintuitive, if not inconsistent with what fitness and the adjacent industries represent.
+Possibly because on its surface, a craft beer or two after workout is a bit counterintuitive.
+If not altogether inconsistent with what the health and fitness industries represent.

 But, with all the bodily reactions occurring during exercise, how can one be confident that throwing back some frosty brew-skis down the gullet wouldn’t have a positive effect?